-Although it is possible to perform a full body lift in one lengthy session, most doctors prefer to break up body contouring surgeries for the safety and comfort of the patient.
-This is an extremely risky surgery and keeping a patient under anesthesia for more than six hours is only going to exacerbate the situation.
-The body contouring procedures are split up into a few of the most common areas operated on:
+Although it is possible to perform a full body lift in one lengthy session, most doctors prefer to break up body-contouring surgeries for the safety and comfort of the patient.
+Body-contouring procedures are split up into a few of the most common areas operated on:

 - Arm Lift (Brachioplasty)